Where is Bhutan, Interesting Facts & Location

 GNH is defining as the development philosophy, It is also a benchmark for progress.
 The main aim of GNH to achieve the wellbeing of the population in a combination of Psychological and spiritual.
 Bhutan consists of a democratic constitutional monarchy system of government.
 Environmental protection and cultural preservation is the foremost policy in the planning of development activities.

 As there is the absence of the massive carbon polluting industries as well as the density of cars on the road in Bhutan, it is referred to as “Carbon Negative.”
 Scenic mountains, fresh air, serene surroundings, and eye-catching landscapes reinvigorate the tourist so that they can enjoy the fullest.
-Bhutan is a rich country with its precious cultural diversity.
-Besides this, anyone can enjoy the celebrations held in Bhutan throughout the year.
+Bhutan is one of the richest countries with its precious cultural diversity.
+Furthermore, travelers can enjoy the celebrations held in Bhutan throughout the year.

 Some interesting facts about Bhutan